 Run by waste contractors, Ubico Ltd, the weekly service provides a range of sizes of durable wheeled bin containers or, for businesses generating less waste, a sack collection service is also available.
 The amount charged will depend on the size of the bin or the number of sacks you use.

-For a competitive quotation please contact Ubico on the above e-mail address or telephone number.
+For a competitive quotation please contact Ubico by email at firstname.lastname@example.org or telephone 01242 387760.

 - As the Waste Collection Authority for the Borough of Tewkesbury, the Council is in a unique position to offer commercial customers a collection service at competitive rates.

 - An essential part of the service included in the price is the administration paperwork necessary to ensure customers comply with legislation.

 - We offer a range of bin sizes as well as commercial waste sacks.
 However due to the mechanical methods of collection, bins are always the preferred option.

 - Bins are initially provided free of charge but remain the property of the Council.
 Damage or loss must be covered by the customer and should be considered when arranging insurance.

 - Special arrangements are available for schools, charity shops and registered charities, contact us for more details.